 Our groups explore a wide range of repertoire, from Beethoven string quartets to Dave Brubeck jazz and Piazzolla tangos.
-They are coached regularly by Dr. David Arrivée and members of Cal Poly's applied faculty.
+They are coached regularly by Michael Whitson and other members of Cal Poly's applied faculty.

 If you are looking for a string quartet or trio to play for a wedding or company event, you are in the right place!
 Members of the Cal Poly Symphony regularly form small ensembles to play for a variety of events each year.
 They have appropriate repertoire at their disposal and offer reasonable rates.
 While string groups are requested most frequently, other combinations may be possible.

 Our Outside Engagements Officer coordinates these ensembles.
-Please contact the conductor to be put in contact with him/her.
+Please contact the conductor to be put in contact with them.